 After such an instance, I’d once have punished myself for social awkwardness, which I attributed to some essential personal defect.
 I thought something was wrong with me.

-Living in different parts of Australia in the last few years has given me a different perspective on that.
-My first housemate taught me a thing or two about suppressed emotion.
+Living in various parts of Australia in the last few years has given me a different perspective on that.
+Notably, my first housemate taught me a thing or two about suppressed emotion.

 I was 19, and I’d just moved from the Gold Coast to Melbourne.
 I was dancing on eggshells around my housemate and my voice was a few pitches higher than normal.
 I was breaking things all over the place.
 She told me I was driving her nuts.